Narrative is perfected by retelling to develop new layers of understanding.

 All Memory is filtered by subsequent events to the point that others may not recognise the alternate reality that has been created.

 By re-telling a story, events are added, distorted and modified to suit both audience and tellers increasing the disparity between reality and a memory of that reality.

-My recent work is based on my memories of Berlin during the late 60’s when, as a child, I would spend summers visiting my German grandparents and have to pass through a series of checkpoints run by the occupying troops, the first to enter East German, the second to enter Berlin.
+These paintngs were based on my memories of Berlin during the late 60’s when, as a child, I would spend summers visiting my German grandparents and have to pass through a series of checkpoints run by the occupying troops, the first to enter East German, the second to enter Berlin.